 Radiotherapy is sometimes used as the main type of therapy, particularly if a patient’s lymphoma is in the early stages.
 It is also sometimes used in conjunction with chemotherapy, in the case of more aggressive or advanced lymphomas.
 Radiation therapy is also used as a method of easing nerve pain that may result from tumors pressing upon internal organs.

 The procedure is entirely painless and very brief, much like getting an X-ray.
 If radiotherapy is right for you, your medical team will discuss the side effects with you, such as nausea or diarrhea, peeling or blistering skin, or tiredness.
-While these effects do go away, there are other, longer term side effects your doctors may discuss with you, depending upon where in your body the treatment is focused.
+While these effects do go away, there are other, longer-term side effects your doctors may discuss with you, depending upon where in your body the treatment is focused.

 However, your healthy cells will rebound again over time.
-There are also man-made proteins which are highly specific in the cells that they target.
-This type of lymphoma treatment is sometimes used alone, and sometimes used in conjunction with other therapies.
+There are also man-made proteins that are highly specific in the cells that they target.
+This type of lymphoma treatment is sometimes used alone and sometimes used in conjunction with other therapies.
 Like other treatments, side effects are common and include things like feeling tired or sick, nausea, headache, fever, chills, a fast heartbeat, or low blood pressure.
 Typically, your body will grow accustomed to the treatment and the side effects will ease.

 Finally, know that you will be supported with palliative care, or management of pain and side effects, as necessary throughout your treatment.
-Ranging from ibuprofen to more potent pain killers, as well as oxygen treatment, nutritional support, and more, your medical team’s job is to treat the lymphoma and support your well being along the way.
+Ranging from ibuprofen to more potent pain killers, as well as oxygen treatment, nutritional support, and more, your medical team’s job is to treat the lymphoma and support your well-being along the way.

 While chemotherapy and radiotherapy are the most common lymphoma treatment options, immunotherapy, supportive drugs, palliative care, and other treatments may also be involved in your plan.
 After treatment ends, it’s your job to comply with follow-up communications and appointments.
 Follow-up is critical in ensuring that the cancer does not return.
 In time, these follow-up visits may decrease as your recovery progresses.

-If you or a loved one has received a diagnosis of Non-Hodgkin's Lymphoma related to the use of Roundup, we can help.
+If you or a loved one has received a diagnosis of non-Hodgkin’s Lymphoma related to the use of Roundup, we can help.
 Contact us today to learn about your legal options.